As of December 11, 2023,

 If the foreclosure sale does not cover the mortgage, a deficiency judgment may force the borrower to repay the remaining amount to the lender.

 Alberta also has a favourable income tax rate.
 Up until 2015, Alberta had a flat tax rate of 10%.
 This means that your average tax rate would not increase with your income.
-However, Alberta still has a reasonable tax rate with only 10% being charged on roughly the first $130,000 of your income.
+However, Alberta still has a reasonable tax rate with only 10% being charged on roughly the first $142,292 of your income, with marginal rates up to 15% for income over $341,502.
 This is beneficial to real estate investors who will pay less tax on their rental property income.

 Finally, Alberta has the fastest process of evicting a tenant in Canada.
 The process only takes between 1 - 14 days.